techinems/slack-poll/helpFile.md

 982
 992
 ```
-again, like with `multiple`, we put the option, `anon` on the same line as the command.
+Again, like with `multiple`, we put the option, `anon` on the same line as the command.

 ## Combining options
 If you want to use multiple options, just put them on the same line separated by a space